 Several insurance companies offer High Deductible Plan G. This newer Medicare supplement is available for sale now and offers some of the lowest rates available.

 As part of the recently passed MACRA legislation, all plans covering the Part B deductible are unavailable to those who are newly eligible to Medicare in 2020 and beyond.
 This includes Plans F, C and High Deductible Plan F. The replacement for HD Plan F is High Deductible Plan G.

-These numbers move with inflation, and inflation has been elevated, so they are increasing more significantly the last few years.
+These numbers move with inflation, and inflation has been elevated.
+Thus, the deductible amounts have increased somewhat more in the last couple of years.

 They are certainly a good choice for savings.
 Between your Part B premiums, a Supplement, and a Part D drug plan, you can have significant monthly insurance outlays.
 This is especially true if you’re in a higher income bracket and assessed an IRMAA charge.
 Keeping your Medicare supplement premiums below $50 a month can help when you’re on a fixed income.